johnh865/americans4representation/src/site/learn.md

 # Achieving True Grassroots Advocacy

 *The definition of insanity is doing the same thing over and over again and expecting a different result.* Concerned Americans go to the polls.
 Concerned Americans donate some money to a political campaign or advocacy group.
 Yet no substantive change ever seems to happen.
 Our participation is rewarded with a gridlocked government year-after-year that fails to act on immigration, environmental conservation, healthcare, tax reform, or any other issue that matters.
+Elections may be won, but we are still losing the war.
 Instead of failing over and over again, perhaps it's time for a new approach.

 ## The New Approach